 Urbana, IL 61801

-I am a second-year graduate student.
+I am a fourth-year graduate student.
 I grew up and studied in Hong Kong where ironically you can rarely see the night sky.
 On a day-to-day basis, you can typically find me attempting to ignite baby-stars in the early universe inside big super-computers.
 When I am not playing god in front of my pixelated universe, I am in the kitchen or the gym.